 At the moment, visitors can enter Denmark freely from other Schengen countries.
-If coming from non-Schengen countries, many nationalities can enter visa-free, though others need a Europe travel visa for Denmark.
+If coming from non-Schengen countries, many nationalities can enter visa-free, though others need a Europe travel authorization for Denmark.

 From 2021, it will be necessary for many visitors to enroll with ETIAS before traveling to any Schengen countries, including Denmark.
-Travelers will be able to use the ETIAS visa for Denmark.
+Travelers will be able to use the ETIAS visa waiver to enter Denmark.

 Denmark’s stretches of sandy beaches, appealing culture, and range of points of interest continue to draw visitors.
 Nine UNESCO world heritage sights, fantastic foods, and a number of popular music festivals and amusement parks, such as Legoland, mean that there is plenty to see and do.

 Denmark is often marketed as a fairytale country.
 It Europe’s oldest kingdom and home of the author Hans Christian Andersen.
 Copenhagen, the capital sits on the coastal islands of Zealand and Amager and is one of Denmark’s most popular destinations.

 What to see and do in Denmark?

 In total, Copenhagen has over 90 museums as well as unique architecture, and numerous parks.
 Its historic city center is home to the Amalienborg Palace, the Christiansborg Palace, and Rosenborg Castle from the Renaissance era.

 Mainland Denmark has three UNESCO sites.
 The most famous is Kronborg Castle in Helsingør, the home of Shakespeare’s Hamlet.
 The Jelling rune stones date back to the 10th century, and Roskilde Cathedral was the first Gothic church in Northern Europe built from brick.